Start of Main Content

 Horacio was born and raised in Argentina, then moved to the United States to attend college.
 He holds a BBA from the University of Wisconsin–Eau Claire and an MBA from the University of Chicago.

-Cinthia moved from Argentina to join Horacio at University of Wisconsin–Eau Claire, where she completed a teaching degree in Hebrew and Jewish Studies.
+Cinthia moved from Argentina to join Horacio at the University of Wisconsin–Eau Claire, after she completed a teaching degree in Hebrew and Jewish Studies.
 She later graduated with a bachelor’s degree in accounting.
-She worked as a CPA and has volunteered recording Holocaust survivors’ testimonies for the Shoah Project and translating documents for the Capital Area Immigrants’ Rights Coalition, helping immigrants with their asylum cases.
+She worked as a CPA and has volunteered recording Holocaust survivors’ testimonies for the Shoah Project.
+Her aunt Eva married Holocaust survivor Sam Silberman, who was an important influence in her family growing up.
+Horacio and Cinthia’s uncle Sam was always a symbol of resilience, hope, joy, and the strength of Am Israel and the American dream.

 * Deceased